 Back in the classroom, I took the clues from the students and told them to try to remember everything they had discovered about Aristotle.
 Their memories were excellent.
 Even if they couldn't remember exactly what he had said, they could remember where they had been and connect this back to Aristotle's ideas.

 Louise Cline teaches religious studies at Sheffield High School in the North of England.
 She was a recipient of a 2013 Shine Trust funding award.
-Enter this year's competition.
+To enter this year's competition, go to bit.lyShineCompetition

 Tell us about your best lesson